 Get multimedia content

 If there is one thing that people overlook, that is multimedia content and the biggest culprit out of them all is video.
 By 2020 statistics show that around 82% of searches will be linked to a video.
-And you need to capitalize on that.
+And you need to capitalise on that.
 The way to go about this is to integrate and credit interesting clips related to accounting or even make some of your own and index them on your pages.

 If you don’t feel like showing your face you can always create a small podcast since it is also starting to become popular.
-These are optional and not for everyone but including multimedia content may be a better step for a bigger accounting business than it might for someone just starting out.
+These are optional and not for everyone but including multimedia content may be a better step for a bigger your business than it might for someone just starting out.